vandroogenbroeckmarc/doi2bib/README.md

 > }

-Finally, so useful doi or url field are useful but not provided by scholar.
+Finally, so useful doi or url fields are useful but not provided by scholar.

-(2) Handling macro strings is not done by usual BiBTeX generator.
+(2) Handling macro strings is not done by usual BiBTeX generators.
 However, macros help guaranteeing some consistency between references and also allow to replace “long” versions of strings (like "IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)") by their shorter versions ("IEEE/CVF Conf.
 Comput.
 Vis. and Pattern Recogn.
 (CVPR)”).

 ## Use at your own risks...

 I did my best to limit the amount of manual corrections but, believe me, crossref fields given a DOI are quite often wrongly encoded (even by well-known publishers...).
-Therefore, they will be mistakes in some BiBTeX entries, although in my daily practice more than 9 out of 10 references are rightly encoded.
+Therefore, there will be mistakes in some BiBTeX entries, although in my daily practice more than 9 out of 10 references are rightly encoded.
-Suggestions for improvements are obviously welcome.
+Suggestions for improvement are obviously welcome !

 ## Disclaimer

 I have used some initial code (largely modified though) from a github site that I cannot trace back.
 If you are the person who wrote that code, please let me know and I will give you the proper credit.
-I am also grateful to all the kind developers who makes their code available and to this extraordinary community!
+Last but not least, I am also very grateful to all the kind developers who make their code available and to this extraordinary community!

 Enjoy!